ranhs/soda-test/README.md

 <li><a href="https://github.com/ranhs/soda-test/wiki/22-testcases">Use Soda-Test for doing API testing by using <b>Test Cases</b></a></li>
 <li><a href="https://github.com/ranhs/soda-test/wiki/23-testplan">Use Soda-Test to generate a JSON document about your tests</a></li>
 <li><a href="https://github.com/ranhs/soda-test/wiki/24-configuration">Use Soda-Test configuration file to costumize soda-test abilities</a></li>
+<li><a href="https://github.com/ranhs/soda-test/wiki/25-integrationtest">Use Soda-Test for running integration/Component tests, i.e. to test component bindings to HTML</a></li>
 </ul>
 <h2>Sample Code</h2>
 The following GitHub repositories holds sample codes for soda-test: